 The person’s service and support administrator, or SSA, will assess them for a need for Environmental Accessibility Adaptations.
 If there is a need, the SSA will include it in the person’s individual service plan.

 Sometimes a professional like an occupational therapist, physical therapist, or environmental accessibility engineer will be called in to assess the situation and the person's abilities.
-That evaluation ensures that the modification meets the medical or physical of the person and that the modification meets the requirement to choose the lowest cost option that meets those needs.
+This evaluation ensures that the environmental accessibility adaptation meets the person’s medical or physical needs, and that the adaptation meets the requirement to choose the lowest cost option that meets the person’s needs.

 Providing this Service